Adam Morgan (English footballer): Sligo Rovers

 Morgan's time in Ireland got off to a promising start, as he scored four times in his first six appearances.
 However, with injury problems hampering his progress, he left by mutual consent in August 2018 with a tally of five goals in 17 appearances in all competitions.

 On 13 September 2018, Morgan rejoined Curzon Ashton before moving to Mossley.

 Later career

 On 28 October 2019, it was announced that Morgan had joined Northern Premier League Division One North West side Widnes.

 In November 2019, he joined Romford.

 On 13 July 2020, Morgan signed for Chelmsford City.
 On 26 November 2021, Chelmsford announced Morgan had left the club.

 On 30 November 2021, Morgan signed for rivals Braintree Town.

 In February 2022, after three appearances for Braintree, Morgan dropped down a level to sign for Isthmian League club Haringey Borough.

 Following his spell at Haringey, Morgan joined Liverpool County Premier League side Halewood Apollo.

+In July 2024, Morgan joined Northern Premier League Division One West side City of Liverpool.

+In October 2024, Morgan joined Northern Premier League Division One West side Runcorn Linnets.

+In December 2024, Morgan joined Clitheroe as player/assistant-manager.